 While they didn't say so specifically, we've no doubt they refer to Fortnite Creative so if that's where your talent lies, you may want to keep polishing it as it may earn you more than a pretty penny.

 Epic plan to keep spicing things up in Fortnite throughout 2019, offering a "wider variety of modes and formats to open up the competitive playing field".

 At the same time, they'll be awarding $1 million in tournament prize money every week, expanding the network of partners "to better serve competitive Fortnite in more countries and regions around the world".

 Note that in order to be eligible, players must be at least 13 years old, while players from 13 to 17 years of age need a legal guardian.

-Newzoo's recent report on global esports has placed Fortnite's esports performance as mid-tier, but with a strong possibility of becoming a top-tier esports franchise, owing to an immense playerbase across virtually any platform you can think of.
+Newzoo's recent report on has placed Fortnite's esports performance as mid-tier, but with a strong possibility of becoming a top-tier esports franchise, owing to an immense playerbase across virtually any platform you can think of.